 For example, choose

-Pin a product.
-Then, enter the name of the product that you want to pin.
-If you need help, you can find the name in the test pane.
+Hide a product.
+Then, enter the name of the product that you want to hide.
+Products are suggested as you type.

 For multiple events, choose any other events that you want to trigger when conditions are met.